5 Ways to Exercise for Beginners at Home

-I met N. when I was in hospital on some trifling issue with my collarbone.
+I met Natasha when I was in hospital as a child, on some trifling issue with my collarbone.
 We got together somehow.
 The simplicity and cheerfulness of her nature was the best recommendation for me.
-N. was always disposed to chatter and I loved to listen to her stories.
-So, when N. invited me to snatch a meal at her parents’ house on one of the weekends I agreed with delight.
+Natasha was always disposed to chatter, and I loved to listen to her stories.
+So, when she invited me to snatch a meal at her parents’ house on one of the weekends, I agreed with delight.

 That was a magic night.
 I do not remember laughing so much ever since.

 Read more: Calm Your Expectations to a Rejuvenating Self-Acceptance: 4 Strategies to Make Sport a Manifestation of Self-Love

 I left the hospital in a week and we lost each other, being a few years apart and busy with our lives.
 At that age it was a huge obstacle: I was 11 and still played with dolls and Natasha, being about 21, started to go out with boys.

 In my last year at university, just before moving overseas, I rented an apartment with my friend.
 The kids next door were noisy little devils.
 On one occasion they were fighting in the little corridor we shared and ruined our shoe shelf.
 Their mom came out of the door just at the time when I was vainly trying to rescue my boots out of the younger boy’s hands.
 He was trying to kick his brother with one boot and to pull the other on his own poor head as a helmet.